Bilderberg

 Participants

-It is attended by North American and European corporate leaders (from BP, Microsoft, Google, IBM, Shell, Unilever, Barclays), bankers, top politicians – including heads of state and royalty – and military leaders, and senior newsmedia (who are not their to report on the discussions).
-(List of those attending 2010 Bilderberg conference)
+It is attended by North American and European corporate leaders (from BP, Microsoft, Google, IBM, Shell, Unilever, Barclays), bankers, top politicians – including heads of state and royalty – and military leaders, and senior newsmedia (who are not there to report on the discussions).
+(List of those attending Bilderberg conferences)

 Bilderberg steering Committee members have included: